sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/index.md

 Code Intelligence is made up of multiple features that build on top of each other:

 - [Search-based code intelligence](explanations/search_based_code_intelligence.md) works out of the box with all of the most popular programming languages, powered by Sourcegraph's code search and [extensions](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).
-- [Precise code intelligence](explanations/precise_code_intelligence.md) uses SCIP and LSIF indexes to provide correct code intelligence features and accurate cross-repository navigation.
+- [Precise code intelligence](explanations/precise_code_intelligence.md) uses [LSIF indexes](https://lsif.dev/) to provide correct code intelligence features and accurate cross-repository navigation.
-- [Auto-indexing](explanations/auto_indexing.md) uses [Sourcegraph executors](../admin/executors.md) to create indexes for the code in your Sourcegraph instance, giving you up-to-date cross-repository code intelligence.
+- [Auto-indexing](explanations/auto_indexing.md) uses [Sourcegraph executors](../admin/executors.md) to create LSIF indexes for the code in your Sourcegraph instance, giving you up-to-date cross-repository code intelligence.
 - [Dependency navigation](explanations/features.md#dependency-navigation) allows you to navigate and search through the dependencies of your code, by leveraging precise code intelligence and auto-indexing.

 ## Code Intelligence for your code